Cruising Around the World - Global Circumnavigations

 Australia, The Orient and Africa, spend nights in exotic locations before returning

-to the warmer spring sunshine of the UK in April and next year the flag ship of
+to the warmer spring sunshine of the UK in April.

 Traditionally, classic world cruises are either